3liz/py-qgis-wps/README.md

 doing a `DescripProcess` requests, allowed values for input layers will be taken from the qgis source project according the type of the input layers.

-Qgis project (.qgs) files and project stored in Postgres databases are both supported.
+QGIS project (.qgs) files and project stored in Postgres databases are both supported.

 The best practice is to always provide a `MAP` parameters and include the possible input layer in a qgs project.
 This way you may connect whatever data source supported by qgis and use them as input data in a safe way.